deicod/erm/docs/getting-started-schema.md

 The schema skeleton is designed to be evolved in tandem with tests.
 When you change it:

-1. Add or update tests under `internal/generator` or your application package to encode the expected behavior.
+1. Add or update tests under `generator` or your application package to encode the expected behavior.
 2. Regenerate artifacts with `erm gen` and review the staged diff.
 3. Run the schema workflow commands captured in `schema/AGENTS.md` to keep the feedback loop fast (`go test`, `go test -race`, and `go vet`).【F:schema/AGENTS.md†L5-L11】